These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 Wodaabe Man copyright unknown

 Wodaabe peoples are acutually a subgroup of the larger Fulbe-speaking Fulani.
 They are know for their striking beauty and vanity.
 They prefer to call themselves Bororo.
 Fulani are a nomadic people who have been influential in regional politics, economics, and histories throughout western Africa for over a thousand years.
 Wodaabe live in northern Nigeria and played a significant role in furthering Fulani domination in the area.
 The height of the Fulani empire was between the early 1800s and early 1900s.
 This power was consolidated under Usman dan Fodio and was centered in northern Nigeria.
 Dan Fodio was a devout Muslim who used religious fervor to ignite his troops to undertake a series of holy wars.
-Following the early success of Islamic warriors, non-Islamic Fulani joined ranks with their fellows to form an extensive and powerful empire.
+Following the early success of Muslim warriors, non-Islamic Fulani joined ranks with their fellows to form an extensive and powerful empire.

 Economy:Wodaabe are mainly nomadic herders and traders.
 The routes they established in western Africa provided extensive links throughout the region that fostered economic and political ties between otherwise isolated ethnic groups.
 Dairy products produced from cattle were traded to sedentary farmers for agricultural products and luxury items.
 These items could then be traded to trans-Saharan traders such as the Tuareg for shipment north.
 Fine woven cloth produced by the Wodaabe was considered a luxury item that could be traded on the international market.